-Chardonnay or South African Chenin Blanc with creamy dishes
+- Chardonnay or Chenin Blanc with creamy dishes

-Curry it and you’re in a different register wine-wise.
-If you crave the zesty flavours of citrus and spice after days of rich eating you’ll also no doubt fancy a brighter zestier wine.
+If you crave the zesty flavours of citrus and spice after days of rich eating, you’ll also no doubt fancy a brighter zestier wine.

-For me that means an aromatic white – something like a Viognier if you’ve given the turkey the korma treatment, a Clare Valley Riesling or Marlborough Pinot Gris if you’ve taken it more in a south-east Asian direction with a Thai green curry.
-Strong fruity rosés can handle a fair bit of spice too.
+For me that means an aromatic white wine.
+Try something like a Viognier if you’ve given the turkey the korma treatment, or a Clare Valley Riesling.

 Going cold turkey with wine

-With them that had better be a riper, more robustly fruity Pinot Noir from, say, California, Oregon or New Zealand.
-Or, if you want to break out of the classic mould something else exuberantly juicy like a Mencia from Bierzo or an Austrian Blaufrankisch.
+Or, if you want to break out of the classic mould, try something else exuberantly juicy like a Mencía from Bierzo or an Austrian Blaufränkisch.

 Turkey in a creamy sauce

-Smother it in a creamy sauce as in a turkey pot pie or that rich retro favourite turkey divan and I’d go for a subtly oaked chardonnay or rich old vine Chenin Blanc from South Africa.
+If your turkey is smothered in a creamy sauce, as in a turkey pot pie or that rich retro favourite turkey divan, I’d go for a subtly oaked Chardonnay or rich old vine Chenin Blanc from South Africa.
 Chardonnay, as I’m sure you all know, loves cream.

 And with a turkey hash?
-Well if you’ve jambalayed it up with a bit of spice and sausage back to the reds I reckon.
-A simple Syrah or a young Rioja should do nicely.
+Well if you’ve jambalayed it up with a bit of spice and sausage then it’s back to the reds, I reckon.
+A simple Syrah/Shiraz or a young Rioja should do nicely.

 The golden rule

-As with so many other dishes it’s the flavours you put with turkey, a relatively characterless meat on its own that dictate the match.
+As with so many other dishes, it’s the flavours you put with turkey that dictate the match.